cds-astro/aladin-lite/README.md

 Aladin Lite v3 is out!
 Please play with [Aladin Lite v3 at this link](https://aladin.u-strasbg.fr/AladinLite).

+## Releases

+For integrating Aladin Lite into your personal website, please refer to this [release page](https://aladin.cds.unistra.fr/AladinLite/doc/release/#download).
+Always prefer using the latest version.
+If you want the new features without minding about the bugs coming with it, then the beta is the good way to go.

 ## Embed it into your projects

 You can embed Aladin Lite it into your webpages in two ways